Human testing of a second investigational Ebola vaccine candidate is under way at the National Institutes of Health's Clinical Center.

 More information about the NIAID clinical trial of the investigational VSV-ZEBOV Ebola vaccine is available at ClinicalTrials.gov using the identifier NCT02257840.

-*News Release by NIH/National Institute of Allergy and Infectious Diseases: Disabled World makes no warranties or representations in connection therewith.
-PR content may be edited for style, clarity, and/or length.
+*This information is from an external source (NIH/National Institute of Allergy and Infectious Diseases).
+Disabled World makes no warranties or representations in connection therewith.
+Content may have been edited for style, clarity, and/or length.
 If you are connected with this page and want it corrected/updated please contact us.